 On July 29, 2020, Bill 32, the Restoring Balance in Alberta’s Workplaces Act, received royal assent.
-Bill 32 makes a number of changes to Alberta’s Employment Standards Code and Labour Relations Code.
-These measures have been introduced to support economic recovery in the province, and bring Albertans back to work.
+Bill 32 made a number of changes to the Alberta Employment Standards Code and Labour Relations Code.

-Most of the changes made to the ESC will come into effect on November 1, 2020.
-However, a few changes came into force on August 15, 2020.
+Most of the changes made to the Alberta Employment Standards Code came into effect on November 1, 2020.
+However, a few changes came into force earlier, on August 15, 2020.

-As of August 15, 2020, the following changes were applied to the Employment Standards Code.
+As of August 15, 2020, the following changes were applied to the Alberta Employment Standards Code.

 If the employer cannot do so, they may provide written notice “as soon as reasonable in the circumstances“.